frontarm/navi/site/src/pages/why-another-static-site-generator.md

 At the end of the day, it's really a matter of taste.
 But my suggestion is:

 - If you're looking for a replacement for a full featured CMS, use Gatsby.
-- However, if you're looking to add static rendering to a more traditional web app, or looking to roll your own CMS with static rendering, Junctions is a great start.
+- If you want to add static rendering to a more traditional web app, are looking to roll your own CMS, or just need a small documentation website, then Junctions is a great start.